 Can You Sue After a Rear-End Accident in Michigan?

-Michigan’s No-Fault insurance covers medical bills and lost wages regardless of fault, but it does not compensate for pain and suffering.
+Michigan’s No-Fault insurance covers medical bills and lost wages regardless of who was at fault, but it does not compensate for pain and suffering.
 If your injuries are severe, you may be able to sue the at-fault driver for additional compensation.
 To file a lawsuit, you must show that:

 If your case qualifies, you can pursue compensation for: